cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~

 envelope
-: An encryption of a Credentials structure.
+: An authenticated encoding of a Credentials structure.

 pkU
 : An encoded public key, matching the public key contained within the encrypted